Kito0615/NetEaseMusicDownloader/README.md

 #### Update:2018-05-22:

 1. Now you can use this tool to download songs/playlists/albums.
 Use *AD's API*.
 2. Support windows now.
-You
+3. Support NetEaseMusic MV download now.

 #### Update:2018-05-17
 1. Add new source from [QQMusic](http://y.qq.com) when the song not available with [NetEaseMusic](http://music.163.com).